BLOG

 Audit Your Client Onboarding Friction

 Walk through your client onboarding process step by step.
-How many separate tools does a new client need access to?
-How many logins, invitations, and permission setups are required?
-If onboarding a new client takes more than a day of setup work, or if clients regularly complain about the number of different places they need to check, your stack is creating friction that costs you retention.
+How many tools does a new client need access to?
+How many logins and permission setups are required?
+If onboarding takes more than a day, your stack creates friction.
+If clients complain about checking multiple places, that friction costs you retention.

 4